coredns/policy/README.md

 * **ACTION** defines the workflow action to take if the **EXPRESSION** evaluates to `true`.
 Available actions:
-  - `allow` : continue the DNS resolution process (i.e. continue to the next plugin in the chain)
+  - `allow` : continue the DNS resolution process (i.e., continue to the next plugin in the chain)
-  - `refuse` : interrupt the DNS resolution, reply with REFUSE code
+  - `refuse` : interrupt the DNS resolution, reply with REFUSED response code
-  - `block` : interrupt the DNS resolution, reply with NXDOMAIN code
+  - `block` : interrupt the DNS resolution, reply with NXDOMAIN response code
   - `drop` : interrupt the DNS resolution, do not reply (client will time out)

   An action must be followed by an **EXPRESSION**, which defines the boolean expression for the rule.
 Expression uses